 13 or more horses E/W places 1st, 2nd, 3rd, 4th – sometimes 5th depending on the bookmaker.

-Remember that an Each/Way bet is TWO bets so and that all places are paid at 1/4 the odds on the E/W part of the bet.
+Remember that an Each/Way bet is TWO bets, so all places are paid at 1/4 the odds on the E/W part of the bet.
 (The 1st place plays full odds on the winning part of one bet and 1/4 odds on the winning 2nd bet)

-The “Fixed Price” is when the punter chooses to take the odds offered by the bookmaker when they place their bet.
+The "Fixed Price" is when the bettor chooses to take the odds offered by the bookmaker when they place their bet.

 For example:

-If the punter thinks that 16/1 is a good “price” he will take a "Fixed Price" because even if the odds go down on Horse A after he has placed his bet he will still be paid at the odds of 16/1.
+If the bettor thinks that 17.00 is a "good price", and he will take a "Fixed Price" because even if the odds go down on Horse A after placing his bet, he will still be paid at the odds of 17.00.

-Some punters like to wait until this time because the odds might go up as the race time gets nearer so they will choose "SP" or the “Starting Price" instead of taking the Fixed Price.
+Some bettors like to wait until this time because the odds might increase as the race time gets nearer, so they will choose "SP" or the "Starting Price" instead of the Fixed Price.

-There is no “rule” about this - Some punters prefer "Fixed" while others prefer "SP".
+There is no "rule" about this - Some bettors prefer "Fixed" while others prefer "SP."

 Place market

-Place only betting gives odds for each horse to finish in any place from 1st, 2nd, 3rd or 4th (depending on the number of horse in the race).
-So if the horse you choose finishes 1st, 2nd 3rd or 4th you would win and the bookmaker pays you at the odds offered.
-Of course the odds on each horse are much lower than for a standard win / each way bet.
+So if the horse you choose finishes 1st, 2nd, 3rd, or 4th, you would win, and the bookmaker pays you at the odds offered.
+Of course, the odds on each horse are much lower than for a standard win / each-way bet.

 Insurance Market